danbev/learning-iot/README.md

 attracted to the positive right-most n-type region and therefor be able to flow through it towards the positive terminal output.

-This component is called an NPN bipolar junction transistor:
+This component is called an NPN Bipolar Junction Transistor:
 ```
         Emitter(N)      Base(P)  Collector(N)
       +-------------+-+--------+-+----------+